Accounting policies and procedures

 • the university’s internal regulations;

-12.3 Transactions involving internal turnover are recognised in off-balance-sheet accounts:
+12.3 Transactions involving internal turnover shall be recognised in off-balance-sheet accounts as follows:

 • revenue in the account group 7000;